SAPHNELO Concentrate for solution for infusion Ref.[50047] Active ingredients: Anifrolumab

 * Grouped terms: Upper respiratory tract infection (including Upper respiratory tract infection, Nasopharyngitis, Pharyngitis); Bronchitis (including Bronchitis, Bronchitis viral, Tracheobronchitis); Respiratory tract infection (including Respiratory tract infection, Respiratory tract infection viral, Respiratory tract infection bacterial).

-§ see ‘Description of selected adverse reactions’ below and section 4.4.
+§ See 'Description of selected adverse reactions' below and section 4.4.

 Description of selected adverse reactions

-The incidence of hypersensitivity reactions was 2.8% in the anifrolumab group and 0.6% in the placebo group.
-All hypersensitivity reactions were reported within the first 6 infusions.
-Hypersensitivity reactions were predominantly mild to moderate in intensity and did not lead to discontinuation of anifrolumab therapy.
-One serious adverse reaction of hypersensitivity was reported during the patient’s first infusion; the patient continued to receive anifrolumab with premedication given for subsequent infusions.
+In the intravenous clinical trials of 52-week treatment duration, all hypersensitivity reactions were reported within the first 6 infusions.
+One serious adverse reaction of hypersensitivity was reported during the patient's first infusion; the patient continued to receive anifrolumab with premedication given for subsequent infusions.

-The incidence of infusion-related reactions was 9.4% in the anifrolumab group and 7.1% in the placebo group.
+In the controlled intravenous clinical trials of 52-week treatment duration, the incidence of infusion-related reactions was 9.4% in the anifrolumab group and 7.1% in the placebo group.
 Infusion-related reactions were mild or moderate in intensity (the most common symptoms were headache, nausea, vomiting, fatigue, and dizziness); none were serious, and none led to discontinuation of anifrolumab.
 Infusion-related reactions were most commonly reported at the start of treatment, on the first and second infusions, with fewer reports on subsequent infusions.

 Respiratory infections